joshrtay/hydraform/Readme.md

 ## Setup

-Create a module by placing terraform files in hydra directory inside of node module.
-NPM handles the rest.
+Create a module by running `npm init` and then placing terraform files in a `hydra` directory.
+Then just use npm to install modules.

 ## Build step